typst-community/guidelines/src/chapters/api/interoperability.typ

 How and if they are exposed depends on your package's use cases and target audience.

 #wbox[
-  At the time of writing this Typst 0.11.1 doesn't support controlling the visiblity of items directly.
+  At the time of writing this Typst 0.11.1 doesn't support controlling the visibility of items directly.
 ]

 To mark an item private, consider simply prefixing it with an underscore like `_internal-func`.
-While it is not technically unreachable for a user, it is declared as discuraged to use and generally considered unstable, i.e. not part of the stability guarantees of your API.
+While it is not technically unreachable for a user, it is declared as discouraged to use and generally considered unstable, i.e. not part of the stability guarantees of your API.
-To truly make an item pivate it must be declared in a scope deeper than the top level of a module, such as inside a function or block expression without being returned from such a scope.
+To truly make an item private it must be declared in a scope deeper than the top level of a module, such as inside a function or block expression without being returned from such a scope.

 ```typst
 // public and stable